Tips For Trainers, By Trainers: Creating a Successful Studio

 Owner, Kinespirit Riverside and Kinespirit Circle

 The decision to open a studio may at first seem like an obvious way to create a place where you can do the work you love – teach!
-But operating a successful studio ultimately requires you to broaden this interest – a successful studio cultivates an environment in which you build community.
-The clients, the teachers, and admin staff become the fabric of that community.
-There are myriad aspects to overseeing a successful studio (minutiae!), but here are a few key points for you to consider…
+But operating a successful studio ultimately requires you to broaden this interest, because there are myriad aspects to overseeing a successful studio — minutiae!

-- Take a keen interest in populating your studio with like-minded people who are also passionate about what your studio offers.
-The teachers you hire, the admin who support the studio’s teachers and clients – all become the team that makes your studio hum.
+Take a keen interest in populating your studio with like-minded people who are also passionate about what your studio offers.
+The teachers you hire, and the admin who support the studio’s teachers and clients all become the team that makes your studio hum.

 GYROTONIC® and GYROKINESIS® Master Trainer